ubccr/ccrdocs/pages/portals/ood.md

 - The "Jupyter Notebook (Legacy)" app is available to support users utilizing the `ccrsoft\legacy` software release.
 These sessions automatically run on CCR's older compute nodes (tagged `LEGACY`).
 The support for `ccrsoft/legacy` has been deprecated and this app will be removed from OnDemand in June 2024.

+**VSCode Code Server**

+CCR offers VSCode servers as an interactive desktop app similar to Jupyter.
+The form to start an interactive VSCode session is similar to the .
+Make sure to enter any needed software modules in the "Extra modules to load with VSCode" box, otherwise you will not be able to load them in a VSCode Jupyter session.
+Once resources are provisioned, you will be able to log into the IDE.

+There are a few oddities to note about how VSCode functions at CCR:
+- Running `module list` in a VSCode terminal may not display modules loaded via the "Extra modules to load with VSCode" box.
+This is a bug.
+The modules entered in the form will be loaded and ready to use.
+- VSCode fails to detect Python when loaded as a module.
+When choosing an interpreter, the default Python installation will be the compat layer Python and should not be used.
+Opt to use a properly set up [virtual environment](/howto/python#virtual-environments).

 **Job Card Formating**